-While tidying up some old files I came across a piece I had written last year for a guest blog spot on the topic of stories.
-As it seemed to fit with the theme of my own blog, I offer it here:
+While tidying up some old files I came across a piece I had written for a guest blog spot (see note below) on the topic of stories.
+As it seemed to fit with the theme of my own blog, I offer a tweaked version here:

 I have been thinking recently about stories, storytellers and the importance of stories to both children and adults alike.
 At present, these musings are rather random but I would like to turn them into something more substantial.
 I give you here some of my tangled thoughts in the hope that it might make them somewhat clearer to me….

 Of interest to me is what makes a good story; which stories can be said to have stood the test of time and why this should be so.
 In addition, books that once fell out of fashion and that have since been rediscovered and reprinted.
 For example, Persephone Books now have a long list of fascinating reprints of once forgotten twentieth novels by women writers (I loved Miss Pettigrew Lives for a Day by Winifred Watson).

 Moreover, what about children’s stories?
 Before Christmas, I was pulling together ideas for an article on Christmas gifts.
 Having recently been to an entertaining reading by Frank Cottrell Boyce in the company of a very critical nine year old, I added his latest book Cosmic to my list.
 At the event, Boyce talked to his young audience about how stories are told, retold and then retold some more.
 Each time storytellers add new elements.
 He regaled the children with variations on the theme of finding treasure and the (often-fatal!) consequences.
 It is a simple enough plot, yet there is enormous potential for exploring a range of actions and emotions.
 Great comic material too as Boyce proves in his novel Millionaires.
 There is a good chance that at least some kids reading it will have caught the lifelong story bug